hansen-han/acsi_backtesting_analysis/README.md

 ### 1. Stocks
 This section is focused on understanding whether trend following and/or mean reversion strategies outperform the buy and hold strategy, particularly with the S&P 500.

-Data Source: Hourly data for the past two years obtained using the yfinance library.
+**Data Source**: Hourly data for the past two years obtained using the yfinance library.

 **Strategies Tested**:
 - Mean Reversion w/ Shorting
 - Mean Reversion w/o Shorting